-General Manager General Manager shall ensure that all of the provisions of this Policy is implemented and that compliance is achieved by: Ensuring the process is designed and maintained by persons qualified to meet the desired outcome of well managed control of exposure to excess noise.
+General Manager General Manager shall ensure that all of the provisions of this Policy are implemented and that compliance is achieved by: Ensuring the process is designed and maintained to meet the desired outcome.
 Providing adequate resources - personnel, equipment and access to training to achieve the outcomes desired.
 Reviewing actual incident outcomes for improvement opportunities.
-Assistant General Managers/ Managers / Supervisors Will ensure all employees, contractors and visitors in their departments are thoroughly acquainted with all Personal Protective Equipment Policies and Procedures and use appropriate protection as required.
-WHS/HR Officer Advise management of suitable Personal Protective Equipment Standards.
-Continually monitor all incidents and injuries to assess the effectiveness of the use of personnel protective equipment across all sites.
+Managers/Supervisors and WHSRA Will ensure all employees, contractors and visitors in their departments are thoroughly acquainted with all Personal Protective Equipment Policies and Procedures and use appropriate protection as required.
+WHSRA/People & Culture Officer Advise management of suitable Personal Protective Equipment standards.
+Continually monitor all incidents and injuries to assess the effectiveness of the use of Personal Protective Equipment across all sites.
 Inspect work areas and activities regularly to review the appropriateness of Personal Protective Equipment being used.
-All Workers All employees will support this procedure by attending medicals, participating in surveys and reporting excessive noise in their workplace to their Supervisor.
-Will wear hearing protection where indicated by mandatory signage.
-Document Owner Review this procedure in line with the requirements of the Document Control & Records Management Standard.
+All Workers All employees will support this procedure by attending medicals, participating in surveys and reporting incidents in their workplace to their Supervisor.
+Will wear Personal Protective Equipment in accordance with this Policy.
+Document Owner Review this procedure in line with the requirements of the Document Control and Records Management Standard.